slatedocs/slate/source/includes/ios/_ios.md

 `sdkManager?bluetooth.getDeviceList()`

 Return a list of all discovered peripherals.
-This list is populated when startScanForDevices() is called.
+The list will begin populating after startScanForDevices() is called.

 Returns a list of dictionaries containing bluetooth peripheral information with three fields: